 [Section 26 amended by No. 59 of 1995 s.
 85.]

 26A.
-Exemptions for real estate agents
+Licensed real estate agent may be exempted for certain settlements

 (1) Application may be made by a real estate agent licensed and carrying on business as such under the Real Estate and Business Agents Act 1978 for an exemption under this section.